stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 # Background Information

-The involved host and service projects that are shown below.
-They are two projects under the organization of `leifengblog.net`.
+The organization structure is shown as the following picture.
+The Organization node(`leifengblog.net`) has two projects, as the their names tell: `my-service-project` is the service project, in which the Dataflow project runs and `my-host-project` is the host project, from which the shared VPC comes.

 ![org_structure.JPG]({{site.baseurl}}/img/org_structure.JPG)

-The
+For the best practices, before creating the two projects, I have  disabled public IP addresses for VM instances through setting `Define allowed external IPs for VM instances` of the organization policies to `Deny All` and

 ![shared-vpc.JPG]({{site.baseurl}}/img/shared-vpc.JPG)

-# Settings in Host Project
+# Settings on Host Project